justynapt/geneticimprovementofsoftware.github.io/index.md

 For more information, links to tools and resources, please check the [FAQ & Resources page](./faq.html).

+# News

+### **Studentships**

+We encourage authors to submit early and in-progress work.
+The workshop emphasises interaction and discussion. **We are able to provide financial support for up to 5 students who have their paper accepted at the workshop.**

+### **Keynote speaker**

+We are pleased to announce that this year's Workshop on Genetic Improvement Keynote presentation will be given by [Nadia Alshahwan](http://geneticimprovementofsoftware.com/keynote.html) from Facebook, who is part of the Sapienz automated testing team.

 # Upcoming Events

 ## The 6th International Workshop on Genetic Improvement @[ICSE 2019](http://2019.icse-conferences.org)